trbflxr/ksl/doc/guide/dev/control_panel.md

 If the generation was successful you will be prompted to open the folder with the key.
 Otherwise you will see an error at the top of the menu.

+> [!IMPORTANT]
-> **Important:** Don't share keys with anyone.
+> Don't share keys with anyone.
 The exception would be members of the mod / extension development team.
+>
 > For each mod / extension you have to generate a new key.
+>
 > It is enough to generate the key once for a mod / extension.